rhanihasan/cybersecuritys/docs/CyberSecurity/CyberrSecurity360/Networking.md

 - Splunk Enterprise and Splunk Cloud.
 - Both options include detailed dashboards which help security professionals to review and analyze an organization's data.
 - There are also other similar SIEM tools available, and it's important for security professionals to research the different tools to determine which one is most beneficial to the organization.
-- A SIEM tool doesn’t replace the expertise of security analysts, or of the network- and system-hardening activities covered in this course, but they’re used in combination with other security methods.
+- A SIEM tool doesn’t replace the expertise of security analysts, or of the network- and system-hardening activities , but they’re used in combination with other security methods.
 - Security analysts often work in a Security Operations Center (SOC) where they can monitor the activity across the network.
 - They can then use their expertise and experience to determine how to respond to the information on the dashboard and decide when the events meet the criteria to be escalated to oversight.